stianwe/PowerOfficeGoV2/docs/apis/DepartmentsApi.md

             config.BasePath = "http://localhost:8080";
             var apiInstance = new DepartmentsApi(config);
             var codes = 10, 20;  // string | Filter by department codes.
 SearchString should be in the form of \"1, ABC, 10B\" (codes separated by comma).
-If filterString is null or whitespace, query is returned as is. (optional) var createdDateTimeOffsetGreaterThan = 2021-09-25 08:03:00.1234567 -00:00;  // DateTime | Find departments created after this timestamp. (optional) var createdFromImportJournalId = f575b4b0-55be-4b56-b01f-44b204df82c5;  // Guid | Find departments created by importJournal with ID. (optional) var isActive = true;  // bool | Filter by isActive. (optional) var lastChangedDateTimeOffsetGreaterThan = 2021-09-25 08:03:00.1234567 -00:00;  // DateTime | Find departments that have been changed after this timestamp. (optional) var managerEmployeeNo = 123;  // long | Filter by department manager via their employee number. (optional) var name = Sales;  // string | Filter by department name. (optional) var resourceParameter = new ResourceParameters(); // ResourceParameters |  (optional)
+If filterString is null or whitespace, query is returned as is. (optional) var createdDateTimeOffsetGreaterThan = 2021-09-25 08:03:00.1234567 -00:00;  // DateTimeOffset | Find departments created after this timestamp. (optional) var createdFromImportJournalId = f575b4b0-55be-4b56-b01f-44b204df82c5;  // Guid | Find departments created by importJournal with ID. (optional) var isActive = true;  // bool | Filter by isActive. (optional) var lastChangedDateTimeOffsetGreaterThan = 2021-09-25 08:03:00.1234567 -00:00;  // DateTimeOffset | Find departments that have been changed after this timestamp. (optional) var managerEmployeeNo = 123;  // long | Filter by department manager via their employee number. (optional) var name = Sales;  // string | Filter by department name. (optional) var resourceParameter = new ResourceParameters(); // ResourceParameters |  (optional)